 Amazingly, when I lived in Japan (without the guidance of any woman’s magazines!), I learned how to appreciate the beauty in fleeting moments.
 What’s different about travelling in Japan than perhaps anywhere else in the world is that it can be quite relaxing, allowing you to tap into the kind of bliss that comes from being mindful.

-Yes, you’ll be probably be temple hopping in the Nikko region, and likely on some crazy down to the minute oh-so Japanese itinerary.
+You’ll likely be temple hopping (a lot) once you get out of Tokyo, and possibly on some down to the minute oh-so Japanese itinerary.
 Yet within all the hustle and bustle are moments ripe for reflection.
 These moments of peace can easily be found over tea, at a temple and my favourite spot – the onsen.

-Before I get too far ahead of myself, Okunikko is still a part of Nikko.
+Before I get too far ahead of myself, this region is still a part of Nikko.
 It’s about a 20-minute drive from the city centre and is part of Nikko National Park.
 When folks talk about all the hiking and waterfall viewing they’re doing in Nikko, they’re talking about Okunikko.

-Even if you’re not travelling to Nikko or Okunikko, at the end of every day in Japan, you’ll have an onsen AKA Japanese hot spring bath to look forward to.
+Even if you’re not travelling to this area, at the end of every day in Japan, you’ll have an onsen AKA Japanese hot spring bath to look forward to.
 If there’s no hot springs around, there are public baths in every community.

 If you’re lucky you’ll find a tricked out super sento (pubic bath house – not at all dodgy) or at least a very deep tub in your hotel room.
 Purchase a packet of onset powder (20 sachets for $4 at any grocery or drug store) and you’ll emerge with the softest skin.

-One of best onsen baths in Nikko is found at the Chuzenju Kanaya Hotel in Okunikko.
+One of best onsen baths in Nikko is found at the Chuzenju Kanaya Hotel.
 Amazingly, you don’t have to be a guest to access it.
 It’s open from 5:30 am to 9:30 a.m., and then from 1 p.m. until midnight.
 (It’s free for guests, but others will have to pay a small amount to use it.)